ThaMessia/DivineBooter/README.md

 Run this on a botnet or a VPS and you have your secure Minecraft hacking environment!

-NOTE: This works **only** for Vanilla.
-It might work even for Bukkit/Spigot, but I do not assure it.

 ```diff
 - Made with love and pizza by ThaMessia
 ```